rjgrajewski/flowjob.it/src/scout/README.md

 ```

 ## 🚀 Installation

-> **Note:**
-> If you want to deploy Scout on AWS, you don’t need to set it up locally – simply use the deployment script (`quick-deploy.sh`) as described in the AWS deployment guide.
+If you want to deploy Scout on AWS, you don’t need to set it up locally – simply use the deployment script (`quick-deploy.sh`) as described in the AWS deployment guide.
-> The steps below are only needed if you wish to run Scout locally for development or testing.
+The steps below are only needed if you wish to run Scout locally for development or testing.

-### Local Setup

-### Prerequisites
+## Prerequisites

 - Python 3.9+
 - PostgreSQL 15.3+ (or AWS RDS)
 - pip and virtualenv

+### Setup

 1. **Install dependencies:**